 Sponsor will maintain records for at least six years from the date of completion of coursework/educational activity.

-Section 69.6 (i)(3)(ii)(e) requires that sponsors "will maintain records for at least six years from the date of completion of course work, which shall include, but shall not be limited to, the name and curriculum vitae of the faculty, a record of attendance of licensed architects in the course if a course, a record of participation of licensed architects in the self-study program if a self-study program, an outline of the course or program, date and location of the course or program, and the number of hours for completion of the course or program."
+Section 69.6 (i)(3)(ii)(e) requires that sponsors "will maintain records for at least six years from the date of completion of course work, which shall include, but shall not be limited to, the name and curriculum vitae of the faculty, a record of attendance of licensed professionals in the course if a course, a record of participation of licensed professionals in the educational activity if an educational activity, an outline of the course or activity, date and location of the course or activity, and the number of hours for completion of the course or activity."

 Sponsors must create and maintain for at least six years the following records for each course or educational activity: